etnt/aiask/README.md

    ```

-Syntax highlighting is supported for code blocks in the responses as well as the possibility to save to code to file.
+Syntax highlighting is supported for code blocks in the responses as well as the possibility to save the code to file.

 <img src="save-code.png" alt="Compute Fibionacci numbers" width="800" />